josefnpat/roguecraft-squadron/dev/story/script.md

 **Ruby Patton:** I don't understand.
 If it's not your desire, why do you fight?

 **Dojeer:** Just as it was not Grace Patton's desire to kill us, she chose to do so anyway.
 Why did she fight?

+**Rosa Dietrich:** Incoming!

 ## Level 7 Mission